mstdfr/mefp-website/_posts/2019-09-03-alex-atack.markdown

 talk: The Art of the Interview
 from: Kerning Cultures
 website: https://kerningcultures.com
 description: Alex is the English Managing Producer for Kerning Cultures Network. graduated from Falmouth University in the UK in 2014 and worked as a photojournalist in the UAE and UK for four years after that, shooting for people like the The New York Times, The Guardian and Monocle.
-In 2016, he started experimenting with audio storytelling, and joined Kerning Cultures in 2018.
+In 2016, he started experimenting with audio storytelling.

 ---